zzawadz/customLayout/README.md

 Basic functionality:
 --------------------

-You can simply create layouts like in base R:
+You can create layouts in the using the same syntax as in the base `layout` function:

     library(customLayout)
     lay <- layCreate(